GE2025: PAP putting forward largest slate of new faces in recent history, says PM Wong

 MARSILING-YEW TEE GRC

-The unchanged line-up features all four incumbents: Mr Wong, Senior Minister of State for Defence and Manpower Zaqy Mohamad, North West District mayor Alex Yam and Ms Hany Soh.
+The unchanged line-up at Marsiling-Yew Tee features all four incumbents: Mr Wong, Senior Minister of State for Defence and Manpower Zaqy Mohamad, North West District Mayor Alex Yam and Ms Hany Soh.

+No changes were made to the constituency's boundaries in last month's report by the Electoral Boundaries Review Committee (EBRC).

+"Where I stand, I think really doesn't matter.
+I can go elsewhere, but I've decided to stand here and remain here in Marsiling-Yew Tee, and that I will contest here as a candidate," said Mr Wong.

 The next general election must be held by Nov 23 this year.
 The polls are expected to be called soon, following the release of the country’s revised electoral map last month.